B3rser/PocketUAI/README.md

 This is a web application featuring a financial assistant designed to help students achieve a financial goal (currently, saving a specific amount of money).

 ### How It Works
+- User classification was initially performed using **Clustering**, specifically **K-means**, by extracting the cluster assignment for each dataset entry.
 - The system uses a **Decision Tree model** to classify students into **12 different financial plans** based on their income and expenses.
 - Once assigned a plan, the user can adjust it to meet their savings goal within the desired period.
 - The platform also **tracks progress** and provides insights into spending habits, helping users manage their money effectively.